rozacki/airflow-hands-on/README.md

 will be preserved?

-- Yes, when clearing the state of a step, xcom arguments are used to invoke the step
+- Yes, when clearing the state of a step, xcom arguments are preserved in database and used to invoke the step

 ````
 airflow dags trigger -c '{"snaphot_id";"1"}' event_driven_params